yenhsunlin/snorer/README.md

 ### *Experimental* :: Implementation of Particle Physics Model and SN in Arbitrary Distant Galaxy

 The aforementioned functions for evaluating BDM signatures are based on model-agnostic picture.
-It means the cross sections between dark and visble sectors are generally independent of any physical quantities, eg. energy, mass and coupling constants.
+It means the cross sections between dark and visble sectors are generally independent of physical quantities, eg. energy, mass and coupling constants.

-The most important feature of `snorer` is that it offers a general interface for users to implement their favorite particle models.
+The most important feature `snorer` carries is that it offers a general interface for users to implement their favorite particle models.
-Furthermore, SN is not necessary residing in MW or LMC.
-As long as users can provide these celetial objects' coordinates expressed in *ICRS J2000.0* system, `snorer` can do the calculation.
+Furthermore, SN is not necessary exploding in our MW or LMC.
+As long as users can provide these celetial objects' coordinates and expressed them in *ICRS J2000.0* metrics, `snorer` can do the calculation.
 `snorer` also allows users to customize the halo shape, by manipulating $\rho_s$, $r_s$ and $n$...etc, and including or excluding spike feature, of such distant galaxy.

-This will be done by introducing a *class* `snorer.GeneralInterface`.
+This will be done by the *class* `snorer.GeneralInterface`.
-All these user-specified features will compose an instance of `snorer.GeneralInterface`.
+All these user-specified features will be composed into an instance of `snorer.GeneralInterface`.
 The BDM signatures can be evaluated by calling the associated *methods* within it.
 We have an example in `examples/tutorial.ipynb`, also see the in-class docstring for more information.